AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## Nasal_microbiome_CST_quick_checker

 This script aims to classify nasal microbiome samples (**based on the literature definition [(Liu et al. Sci.
 Adv.
-2015)](https://www.science.org/doi/10.1126/sciadv.1400216) in a supervised fashion**).
+2015)](https://www.science.org/doi/10.1126/sciadv.1400216) and in a supervised fashion**).
 Therefore, in each sample, the scripts extract the most dominant species.

 **And based on relative abundance, if the  top/most prevalent species is**